White House voices concern on China currency bill

 Many economists say China holds down the value of its yuan currency to give its exporters an edge in global markets.
 China says it is committed to gradual currency reform and notes that the yuan has risen 30 percent against the dollar since 2005.

-The Democratic-controlled U.S. Senate is expected to approve the Currency Exchange Rate Oversight Reform Act of 2011 on Thursday.
-It calls for U.S. tariffs on imports from countries with deliberately undervalued currencies.
+The Democratic-controlled U.S. Senate on Thursday is expected to approve the controversial Currency Exchange Rate Oversight Reform Act of 2011.

-Democratic Senator Charles Schumer told reporters the bill he helped write "has broad, broad support and it would send an important signal to China that they can't keep getting away with economic murder."

-The controversial legislation's fate looks less certain in the House of Representatives.
-Its Republican leader, who has powers to block bills, called it "dangerous" on Tuesday.

-Backers of the legislation in the House, however, said the measure had 225 co-sponsors, including 61 Republicans.
+The bill would then go to the House of Representatives, whose Republican leader underscored the bill's uncertain prospects on Tuesday by calling it "dangerous" and questioning whether it was the best approach.

+"I think it's pretty dangerous to be moving legislation through the United States Congress forcing someone to deal with the value of their currency," House of Representatives Speaker John Boehner, who has the power to prevent debate in his chamber, told reporters.

-Democratic Senator Sherrod Brown, one of the bipartisan bill's authors, said he was confident the Senate would vote on the bill on Thursday with minimal opposition.
+Democratic Senator Sherrod Brown, one of the bipartisan bill's authors, said he was confident the Senate would vote on the bill on Thursday with minimal opposition from lawmakers keen to take action to bring down stubborn U.S. unemployment.

+On Monday, the U.S. Senate voted 79-19 to start debate on the bill, which calls for U.S. tariffs on imports from countries with deliberately undervalued currencies, prompting an angry rebuke from China.

+Brown pointed to that procedural vote as a sign the bill would easily clear the Senate.

 Fred Bergsten, director of the Washington-based Peterson Institute for International Economics, estimates that a 20 percent rise in the yuan would reduce the U.S. trade deficit by $50 billion to $100 billion.
 At a gain of about 6,000 jobs for every $1 billion improvement in the trade balance, $100 billion would work out to 600,000 jobs.